World Cup gives dusty farm city its day in the sun

 It's been a long slog for Cuiaba, which like Manaus, had to lobby hard to be chosen as a World Cup venue.
 Originally, the world soccer governing body FIFA wanted just 10 venues, but Brazil wanted to include two cities that would promote its unique natural treasures, the Pantanal wetlands near Cuiaba and the Amazon rainforest around Manaus.

-Both cities have taken their share of knocks for being too hot, too far to travel to and too unprepared to receive teams and tourists.
+Both cities have taken their share of knocks for being too hot, too far and too unprepared to receive teams and tourists.

-Mato Grosso state police reported 12 cases of minor theft involving tourists near the stadium on Friday night and are investigating two cases of attempted rape, one involving an American.
-[ID:nL2N0OV0DI]

-But visitors to the World Cup say the earlier bad press was perhaps undeserved.
+But visitors to the World Cup say the bad press was perhaps undeserved.

 "I thought Cuiaba would be much less developed and more rural, but it's not like that," said Francisco Quesada, 33, a schoolteacher from Chile who came to watch his team.